Skip to content

 DA-AC ~0.85 ~0.78

-Across 20 individual environments, DA-AC outperforms TD3 in the majority of cases, with particularly pronounced advantages in high-dimensional action spaces (e.g., Humanoid, Dog).
+DA-AC outperforms TD3 in most environments, particularly in high-dimensional action spaces (e.g., Humanoid, Dog).

-DA-AC is competitive with DQN on both Classic Control and MinAtar, and substantially outperforms LR-AC and ST-AC.
+DA-AC is comparable to DQN on Classic Control and MinAtar, and significantly outperforms LR-AC and ST-AC.

-DQN, DSAC, and EAC fail entirely due to the intractable action space, whereas DA-AC handles it seamlessly and achieves performance comparable to the continuous control setting.
+DQN, DSAC, and EAC fail completely due to the inability to enumerate the action space.
+DA-AC maintains performance comparable to its continuous version.

 Ablation Study — Contribution of ICL